 Robbie Samuels is a multi-passionate entrepreneur.
-He is a keynote speaker, TEDx speaker, and business growth strategy coach who has been recognized as a networking expert by Inc., Harvard Business Review, and Lifehacker.
-He is also a virtual event design consultant and executive Zoom producer recognized as an industry expert in the field of digital event design by JDC Events.
+He is a speaker, book launch strategist, event design consultant, executive Zoom producer, and business growth strategy coach.
+Robbie has been recognized as a networking expert by Inc., Harvard Business Review, and Lifehacker.

-He works with inspiring entrepreneurial women (and a few awesome entrepreneurial men) in their 50s and beyond, looking to increase their impact and income through new revenue streams, but feeling like they don't have a big enough list to be successful.
+As a business growth strategy coach, he works with inspiring entrepreneurial women (and a few awesome entrepreneurial men) in their 50s and beyond, looking to increase their impact and income through new revenue streams but feeling like they don't have a big enough list to be successful.
 He helps them discover likely prospects from within their existing network who already know, like, and trust them - and then co-create a successful offer with them.

-He also partners with mission-driven organizations to help them host online events with less stress and greater participant engagement.
-He does this as a Zoom producer, speaker trainer, and virtual emcee.
+He partners with mission-driven organizations to help them host in-person and virtual events with less stress and greater participant engagement.
+He does this as an executive Zoom producer, speaker, and emcee.

-He has been profiled in several industry magazines including the Harvard Business Review, Forbes, and Fast Company.
-He is a Harvard Business Review contributor.
+He has been profiled in several industry magazines, including the Harvard Business Review, Forbes, and Fast Company.
+He is a Harvard Business Review contributor, TEDx speaker, and Biz Book Pub Hub Podcast host.

-He has been featured in several books including "Stand Out: How to Find Your Breakthrough Idea and Build a Following Around It" by Dorie Clark and "The Connector’s Advantage: 7 Mindsets to Grow Your Influence and Impact" by Michelle Tillis Lederman.
-He has guest lectured at many leading educational institutions including Harvard University, Brown University, Cornell University, and Northeastern University.
+He has been featured in several books, including "Stand Out: How to Find Your Breakthrough Idea and Build a Following Around It" by Dorie Clark and "The Connector’s Advantage: 7 Mindsets to Grow Your Influence and Impact" by Michelle Tillis Lederman.
+He has guest lectured at leading educational institutions, including Harvard University, Brown University, Cornell University, and Northeastern University.

 I love hosting dinner parties, especially gathering folks during a large conference so we can get to know each other on a smaller, more intimate scale.
 I believe that convening people is my superpower.